 We have research funding from the Research Councils UK, European research programmes, a number of industrial and commercial companies and government agencies including the Ministry of Defence.
 Many of our research projects are collaborative, and we have well-developed links with institutions worldwide.

-A 2.2 or honours degree or MSc with Merit or above in an electronics, computing or a related electronics subject.
+A 2.2 or higher honours degree or MSc with Merit or above in an electronics, computing or a related electronics subject.

 All applicants are considered on an individual basis and additional qualifications, and professional qualifications and experience will also be taken into account when considering applications.